-On the other hand, Allan, is the exact opposite of the two above.
-He eats large chunks of food but he is very idle.
-And have you noticed how idle people get hungry very fast?
-Hahah
+On the other hand, Allan is the exact opposite of the two above.
+He eats large chunks of food, but he is very idle.
+And have you noticed how idle people get hungry very fast? —-

 Mark you, we live in a time and age where you can read Personal Development books on your Smartphone or study a free course online.

-He also secretly goes for house parties, smokes weed and drinks lots of alcohol.
-Ooh poor boy!
+He also secretly goes to house parties, smokes weed, and drinks alcohol.
+Ooh, poor boy!
 Bad habits die really hard.

-And I don’t hate men, ladies have their fare share too.
+And I don’t hate men; ladies have their fair share too.
 Laura has been caught severally by her parents sneaking.
 She does this in the wee hours of the night.

 And for what reason?
 To drink and sleep with her boyfriend, old enough to be her father.
 Pathetic!